 - Opportunities to serve on curriculum development committees and participate in staff development.

 Eligible new teachers participate in the Tri-Valley Teacher Induction Project (TV/TIP).
 The TV/TIP program provides intensive coaching and training to new teachers based on the California Standards for the Teaching Profession.
 TV/TIP training helps to improve instruction for Pleasanton’s students through high-quality teacher training and professional development.

 The District recognizes the Association of Pleasanton Teachers (APT) as the sole representative of all non-management employees requiring a credential.
 All issues related to wages, hours, and working conditions must be formally bargained before the district can implement them.

 See the files below to view a copy of the certificated collective bargaining agreement (APT contract), approved salary schedule, and APT-approved Work Year Instructional Calendars.

 Pleasanton Unified School District does not pay for employee health and welfare benefits.
 Full-time employees are required to purchase medical health benefits or provide proof of alternate health coverage (ie from spouse or other party).
-Half-time and less than half-time employees may participate on a voluntary basis.
+Certificated employees working 50% or more must purchase health benefits or provide proof of alternate health coverage.
+Less than half-time employees are not eligible to participate in medical health benefits.
 Health benefit costs are 100% employee paid through a pre-tax payroll deduction.

 Dental coverage is mandatory for all employees working 20 hours per week, or more, regardless of outside coverage.
-Less than half-time employees may participate on a voluntary basis.
-The District contributes the full premium for "employee only".
-Any additional premium will be employee paid.
+Less than half-time employees are not eligible to participate in dental coverage.